dmcglinn/quant_methods/assignments/spatial_models.md

 * Did including the spatial error terms significantly improve model fit (use function `anova` to carry out model comparison)?

-* Explain why modeling the spatial errors has a large influence in the first model but not in the second model.
+* Explain why you did or did not observe a difference in the influence of adding the spatial error term between the two models.